Failure is a heavy word. It has crushed a lot of dreams and a lot of great ideas before they could come to life.

 It was going well, until the morning of my Audit exam.
 Bear in mind, I had been doing audit for 9 years, so this came naturally, a subject I never really even needed to study much for.
 I slightly overslept and was in a hurry driving to the exam venue, in the rain.
 The roads were wet and I hit into the car in front of me.

-My car was ok, but I had no insurance and I was stressed about the oncoming financial burden of being sued for damages.
+My car was ok, but I had no insurance and I was stressed about the coming financial burden of being sued for damages.

 Still shaking, I wrote my paper.
 I spent time trying to compose myself.
 I was disappointed that I was not able to give my all when I wrote.